rkuma183/wilsonmar.github.io/_posts/2017-08-03-git-macros.md

    <tt><strong>mkdir wilsonmar
    </strong></tt>

-0. Set permissions for your MacOS user to write to the new folder.
+0. Only on MacOS, set permissions to write to the new folder.
 The $USER subsitute your own user name:

    <tt><strong>
    sudo chown -R $USER wilsonmar<br />
    sudo chmod -R +rwx wilsonmar
    </strong></tt>

-0. Type in your password when prompted.
+   Type in your password when prompted.

 0. Navigate into the containing folder where a new directory will be automatically built by git clone commands:

-   <tt><strong>cd ~/gits/wilsonmar
+   <tt><strong>cd wilsonmar
    </strong></tt>